wifisensing/PicoScenes-Manual/source/why.rst

 Taking our dual-NIC ThinkPad X201 as an example, researchers can perform the round-trip or concurrent CSI measurement by just one laptop.
 We have even set up a 27-NIC array which is just impossible with the previous one-PC per NIC architecture.

-To achieve this goal, we rewrote the CSI extraction logic of both the QCA9300 and IWL5300 kernel drivers.
+To achieve this goal, we rewrote the CSI extraction logic of the AX200, AC9260, QCA9300 and IWL5300 kernel drivers.
 Moreover, multi-threading is one of the the fundamental designs of the PicoScenes platform.
 In fact, PicoScenes platform assign at least five threads for each frontend (Wi-Fi COTS NICs or SDR) and its plugins.

 Accessing the unlocked hardware features of the QCA9300 and IWL5300
 ---------------------------------------------------------------------